-As part of its commitment to working with the community, WAI tentatively plans to hold an annual Operations Improvement Workshop for neighbours and other interested stakeholders in 2023, dependent on the pandemic outlook.
-The 2022 Annual Summary and Performance Report will be an agenda item at the Workshop.
+As part of its commitment to working with the community, WAI held an annual Operations Improvement Workshop for neighbours and other interested stakeholders on July 14, 2023.
+The 2022 Annual Summary and Performance Report was an agenda item at the Workshop.

-7.8 RECOMMENDATIONS
+7.8 Recommendations